 My mother once asked me:

-“Well, that’s a beautiful idea, but loudspeakers are not allowed post 10 pm, so, I shall have to disconnect them as soon as the clock hits 10.
-The musical group can sing the “Bhajans” and “Bhents” the whole night but without loudspeakers.”
+‘Well, that’s a nice idea, but I shall disconnect the loudspeakers as soon as the clock hits ten since speakers are not allowed post 10 pm.
+The musical group can sing the “Bhajans” and “Bhents” the whole night but without loudspeakers.‘

 That was a long time back, and since then, she has never discussed Jagarans (at least not with me).

 You see, I didn’t object to the “Bhajans”, I only objected to the usage of loudspeakers after 10 pm, and there’s a difference between the two.

 Most people assume that playing loudspeakers and worshipping is the same thing.

 In fact, they’re opposite to each other.

 Honouring religious sentiments is about being one with your favourite god or goddess.
 It’s an intimate relationship with a higher power, it’s personal, and best kept that way.
 You don’t make personal things public by announcing them on a loudspeaker, right?

 Then why torture people with deafening noise in the name of religious sentiments?

 “Chhath Puja” and Vulgar Dance